Thieves need only a minute, sometimes just a second, to pilfer your credit card data.

-The massive data breach at Equifax earlier this year, and the 2016 breach of ride-hailing service Uber, which did not come to light until November 2017, are recent examples of how criminals have hacked, phished and skimmed their way into data systems, compromising the credit card information of millions of consumers.
+The massive data breach at Equifax in 2017, and the 2016 breach of ride-hailing service Uber, which did not come to light until November 2017, are examples of how criminals have hacked, phished and skimmed their way into data systems, compromising the credit card information of millions of consumers.

 But not all credit card schemes are complicated; many are simpler than you’d imagine.
 Here are the most common ways thieves steal your credit card information.

 Monitoring your credit report for suspicious activity is a good habit.
 Get your credit report for free at myBankrate.com.

 How it works: A waitress whisks away your credit card and swipes it through the restaurant’s credit card terminal, which is out of sight.
 She then pulls out a skimmer, a device about the size of an ice cube, and swipes your card through it.